rladies/rladiesguide/content/comm/conferences/index.en.md

 Dear R-Ladies,

-The <conference/event> will be held on <dates> at <location>. <Name(s)> is seeking approval to represent R-Ladies by <hosting/presenting> an R-Ladies branded event in the form of <contributed talk/panel discussion/networking event/booth>.
+The <conference/event> will be held on <dates> at <location>. <Name(s)> is seeking approval to represent R-Ladies by <hosting/presenting> an R-Ladies branded conference event in the form of <contributed talk/panel discussion/networking event/booth>.

 <Abstract/More information...>